kangyu-california/PersistentWindows/README.md

 # Key features
 - Keeps track of window position change in real time, and automatically restores window layout to last matching monitor setup.
 - Support remote desktop session with multiple virtual monitor resolutions.
-- Can be run as a startup job.
+- Can be auto started as a task or startup menu item.
 - Support manual save/restore window position to/from persistent database on hard drive, making it possible to revert unintended or temporary window moves, or restore closed windows even after reboot.
 - Support manual pause/resume auto restore.